drewrice2/GDAX_to_remote_MongoDB/README.md

 Additionally, AWS EC2 security settings will need to be handled prior to utilizing this repository.
-But again, each user will likely have a different use case or budget in terms of EC2 preferences and this is why my setup details were not included.

-I am using a `r4.xlarge` instance with beefed up storage for the Mongo instance.
+But again, each user will likely have a different use case or budget in terms of EC2 preferences.
+For reference, I am using a `r4.xlarge` instance with beefed up storage for the Mongo instance.
 This is probably overkill, but I'm still testing out the memory-optimized instance types.
 The GDAX server is a `t2.micro` instance.